-- i.
-Eligible applicants should submit proposals with technical sections that are no more than twenty-five (25) pages in length for Funding Area One (Center) proposals and no more than ten (10) pages in length for Funding Area Two (Seedling) proposals.
-Proposals to Funding Area Two (Seedling) shall clearly state in the forefront material the Technical Thrust addressed by the proposal.
-No brochures or explanatory material should be submitted with the proposal. - ii.
-Proposed research efforts must be "stand alone" and not predicated on the use of any facilities other than those under the direct control of the applicant(s). - iii.
+i.
+Eligible applicants should submit proposals with technical sections that are no more than twenty-five (25) pages in length for Funding Area One (Team) and no more than ten (10) pages in length for Funding Area Two (Seedling).
+Proposals shall clearly state in the forefront material the Technical Thrust addressed by the proposal.
+No brochures or explanatory material should be submitted with the proposal.

+ii.
+Proposed research efforts must be "stand alone" and not predicated on the use of any facilities other than those under the direct control of the applicant(s).

+iii.
 The research proposal should follow the format set forth in Section II.F (Proposal Application and Submission Information) of this BAA.
 Limited rights in technical data and restricted rights in computer software should be identified as an attachment to the proposal.
-Otherwise, it will be concluded that the proposal does not contain any such limitations or restrictions - iv.
-The principal investigator(s) (PI) should disclose and explain the relevance of the proposal to the research interests identified earlier in the research thrust areas of this BAA. (end of section)
+Otherwise, it will be concluded that the proposal does not contain any such limitations or restrictions iv.
+The principal investigator(s) (PI) should disclose and explain the relevance of the proposal to the research interests identified earlier in the research thrust areas of this BAA.